chaoguo14/chaoguo14.github.io/_posts/2021-08-16-Some-technical-discussions-on-behaviour-of-decision-tree-splitting.md

 ![]({{site.baseurl}}/assets/11_01.png)

 It seems that there is no analytical solution.
 You might not be surpried.
 After all, this is a special case of the more difficult _$k$-means clustering problem_.
 Here, we are dealing with a 1-dimensional 2-means clustering problem.
-For 1-dimensional $k$-means clustering where each cluster is one interval, you can use dynamic programming to find a global optimizer.
+For 1-dimensional $k$-means clustering, you can use dynamic programming to find a global optimizer.
 See referenece [2] for details.

 In conclusion, even when $\mathbf{y}$ is sorted, there is no analytical way to find the best split $y_s$.
 We can always linearly scan through it.
 So that's not too bad.